Chapter – 1

 ‘THE PHONE CALL’

 He unlocked the door with drooped shoulders and a dejected face.
 He silently made his way to the study and grabbed a pile of loose papers.
 The title said, “Musings of a Wordsmith”…

 He turned a few pages and dropped the pile back on the table with a sigh.

 Shekhar Dutta, a freelance writer, adjusted his thin specs to locate his usuals and changed into a navy blue t-shirt and black track pants (his favourite attire).
 He sat back on a bean bag and wondered about how he would run his house with the continuing failures.
-How he would pay his 9 year old daughter’s school fee?
+How he would pay his 9-year-old daughter’s school fee?
 How he would face his wife when she will ask him with high hoped about today’s article proposal?

 A continuously ringing doorbell pulled him back to reality.
 He checked the time, it was noon and he was expecting nobody.
-He opened the door and was bombarded with flurry of questions, ‘How was the interview?’
+He opened the door and was bombarded with a flurry of questions, ‘How was the interview?’

 ‘Did they like your proposal?’